 What are some of the policies I might need?

-Commercial general liability (CGL) insurance
+Commercial general liability (CGL)

-Errors & omissions (E&O) insurance
+Errors & omissions (E&O)

-Businesses rely on workers’ compensation insurance to cover the costs relating to on-the-job injuries.
+Workers’ comp can cover the costs relating to on-the-job injuries.
 Often, these costs include lost wages, medical expenses, and rehabilitation.

 When to purchase it: When you hire your first employee

 Commercial property insurance helps you recover costs related to disaster, theft, and vandalism at your site.
 Often, coverage includes the repair or replacement values for the land, landscape, structures, and also the contents of buildings located on the insured site.

 This insurance isn't just for people who own buildings or land.
 You'll also need it if you have a commercial lease.
 Here, coverage may be limited to the contents of your leased unit.